Voltstro-Studios/UnityWebBrowser/docs/articles/user/events.md

 The <xref:VoltstroStudios.UnityWebBrowser.Core.WebBrowserClient> includes a fair number of [events](https://learn.microsoft.com/en-us/dotnet/standard/events/).
 You can use these events to listen to certain actions and perform an action.
 All events are fired on the main Unity thread.

-You can subscribe to an even like so:
+You can subscribe to an event like so:

 ```csharp
 public class UWBPrjDemo : MonoBehaviour